 - And so on.

-Key point: a admirable goal is become more profitable thereby having the choice to work less, not more, should you decide that option.
+Key point: an admirable goal is become more profitable thereby having the choice to work less, not more, or work differently, or better, should you decide which of those options is for you.
 Working too hard can kill you; smart work habits simply give you more choice in how you want to live your life.

 A Particularly Interesting Insight — From A Blogger